vanalex/modern-java-in-action/README.md

 * Chapter 8: Refactoring, testing, debugging
 * Chapter 9: Default methods
 * Chapter 10: Using Optional as a better alternative to null
+* Chapter 11: CompletableFuture: composable asynchronous programming
+* Chapter 12: New Date and Time API
+* Chapter 13: Thinking functionally
+* Chapter 14: Functional programming techniques
+* Chapter 15: Blending OOP and FP: comparing Java 8 and Scala
+* Chapter 16: Conclusions and "where next" for Java
+* Appendix A: Miscellaneous language updates
+* Appendix B: Miscellaneous library updates
+* Appendix C: Performing multiple operations in parallel on a Stream
+* Appendix D: Lambdas and JVM bytecode